Melinda24603591/DayTriptych/README.md

+DayTriptych is a short R&B/Funk-inspired composition created in EarSketch using Python.

+The project explores how code can generate and shape musical structure, rhythm, and emotion.

+The composition is divided into several sections that represent different times of day, using custom functions to build rhythmic patterns, layered instrumentation, and automated transitions.

-This repository contains the files for my EarSketch music composition project, DayTriptych.
+This repository contains the files for my EarSketch music composition project.

 -----------------------------------------------------------------------------------------------------------------------